auctors/free-lunch/README.md

 - ❤️ [AlternativeTo](https://alternativeto.net/) - A website which lists alternatives to web-based software, desktop computer software, and mobile apps.
 - [Product Hunt](https://www.producthunt.com/) - A website that lets users share and discover new products.
-- [Slant](https://www.slant.co/) - A product recommendation community with the goal of making it effortless to find the best product, app or game for you.

 ### Privacy and Security Guides